blether

 Splose and Blether both help UK therapists run a private practice.

 Blether and Splose both cover the core of practice management, but they start from different places.
 Blether leads with AI clinical notes from a spoken summary as the default workflow, with BACP-aligned templates and UK data residency built in.
-Splose is an Australian allied-health platform expanding into the UK, with AI notes available as a paid add-on.
+Splose is an allied-health platform serving UK clinicians, with AI notes available as a paid add-on.
 Here's how the two compare if you're a UK sole practitioner choosing one.

 Blether is for you if…